What is the Cause of Nipple Pain? Understanding and How to Manage It?

 2) Ill-Fitting Clothes

 Ill-fitting bras or tops can exacerbate nipple pain by creating unnecessary pressure and friction.
 Tight or poorly designed bras can irritate the sensitive skin of the nipples, leading to discomfort.
-Choosing well-fitted, supportive bras made from soft, breathable fabrics can significantly alleviate this issue.
+Choosing well-fitted, supportive bras made of soft, breathable fabrics can prevent this issue.
 However, even with well-fitted clothes, rigorous physical activity can still cause discomfort.

 3) Exercise and Sports